|Lauda inflight service|

 As you sit down, the screens show a video with scenes from Austria, and play some truly terrible lift music.
 In business you have to find your own seat, and you are offered a glass of water or orange juice.
-On Lauda's flights leaving at 1100 from Vienna, if you ask the crew they will get you a glass of champagne.
+On Lauda's flights leaving at 1100 from Vienna, if you ask the crew they will get you a glass of Sparkling Wine.
 While you are on the ground the safety video is worth listening to for the amusement value - the inability of the voiceover the pronounce an R always has passengers in fits of giggles.

 On long haul Lauda destination the cabin crew get very angry if you open the window blinds at the wrong time.
 Even in daytime over Australia, there seems to be a ban on looking at the view.
 The cabin crew are also pretty annoyed with passengers who dare press the call button.

 |Amadeus canapes & cocktail|